mpsonntag/snippets/notes/worksconf/201906_Freiburg_workshop.md

 - Use an additional layer on top of odML core
 - basically use odML as build tool
-- if a file path is provided in an odML file, add a checksum and validate this checksum everytime the odML file is opened and the filepath is available.
-If not available provide messasge to the user; if checksum does not match, do the same and ask user for feedback.
+- if a file path is provided in an odML file, add a checksum and validate this checksum every time the odML file is opened and the filepath is available.
+If not available provide message to the user; if checksum does not match, do the same and ask user for feedback.
 - basically odML as container which files belong to an experiment and odML file checks which of the linked files are available